Find a playgroup

 To find playgroups in Cardinia Shire run by members of the community, go to the 'Find a playgroup' web page on the Playgroup Victoria website and type 'Cardinia' into the municipality field.

-Supported playgroups are for disadvantaged or vulnerable families to give children (aged up to 4) opportunities to play, while supporting parents and carers with referrals and professional assistance.
+Supported playgroups, such as Smalltalk Playgroup, are for disadvantaged or vulnerable families to give children (aged up to 4) opportunities to play, while supporting parents and carers with referrals and professional assistance.
 Supported playgroups are free and funded by the Victorian Government.

 - a Commonwealth Health Care Card